deas/terraform-modules/README.md

 I drop small terraform modules here - small in the sense that they don't deserve their own repo yet.

 For the most part, the modules came to life in the context of work around GitOps based Continous Delivery starting `@localhost`.
 They mostly revolve around `flux`, `argocd`, `terraform` and `kind` technically.
+The boarder between `terraform` and Kubernetes can be quite rough.
+We aim at making it smoother - or even disappear entirely (potentially leveraging [Crossplane](https://www.crossplane.io/) when it is enough).

 Projects leveraging the modules include: